 India shuts down flights, big cities as coronavirus toll rises in region

-India said on Monday it will shut down domestic flights to halt the spread of coronavirus and imposed a curfew on a giant state as the number of people dying of the disease ticked up across densely populated south Asia.
+India on Monday announced a halt to domestic flights and said the majority of the country was under complete lockdown to stop the spread of coronavirus as the number of people dying of the disease ticked up across densely populated South Asia.

-India has reported 415 cases of the coronavirus but health experts have warned that a big jump could be imminent, which would overwhelm the underfunded and crumbling public health infrastructure.
-On Monday, India confirmed its eighth death - of a 54-year-old man with no history of foreign travel, suggesting the start of community transmission of the virus, officials said.
+India has reported 471 cases of the coronavirus but health experts have warned that a big jump could be imminent, which would overwhelm the underfunded and crumbling public health infrastructure.
+On Monday, India confirmed two more deaths, bringing the total to nine.
+One was a 54-year-old man with no history of foreign travel, suggesting the start of community transmission of the virus, officials said.

 Rail travel, the lifeline of India, has already been suspended after thousands of people, mostly migrant workers, swarmed train stations to go home as businesses shut down and jobs dried up.
 Prime Minister Narendra Modi said many Indians were not taking the lockdown seriously.
 "Please save yourself, save your family, follow the instructions seriously," he said on Twitter.